 If you feel your local Law Enforcement personnel would benefit from this training, please refer our services to the local Chief of Police or Personnel Division.

 Trainings are held twice a year, in September and February.
 For more information on becoming a Prevention Education Volunteer, please contact the Prevention Education Manager at firstname.lastname@example.org.

-Because of our awareness of the devastating impact of sexual harassment on the victim, and our commitment to preventing this serious problem, Verity developed a training program to combat SH.
+Because of our awareness of the devastating impact of sexual harassment on the victim, and our commitment to preventing this serious problem, Verity developed a training program to combat sexual harassment.

-In the Sexual Harassment Awareness presentation, Verity provides information to middle school, high school and college students about the legal definitions of SH.
+In the Sexual Harassment Awareness presentation, Verity provides information to middle school, high school and college students about the legal definitions of sexual harassment.
 Our focus is on teaching the importance of respect, acceptable school/work behavior and clear communication.
-We emphasize this information is not based on personal opinions or values; rather we inform students that these are State and Federal laws, as well as school district policies that protect all students, faculty and staff from having to tolerate SH.
-Students are taught how to recognize SH by looking for three types of behaviors: Verbal, Non-Verbal and Physical.
+We emphasize this information is not based on personal opinions or values; rather we inform students that these are State and Federal laws, as well as school district policies that protect all students, faculty and staff from having to tolerate sexual harassment.
+Students are taught how to recognize sexual harassment by looking for three types of behaviors: Verbal, Non-Verbal, and Physical.